brightonchebor/eventspace-api/README.md

 A robust and scalable Django REST API for managing **event spaces**, handling **booking workflows**, and enabling **admin approvals** with real-time availability tracking.

-Developed by a team of attachés 💼 to enhance efficiency, transparency, and control in venue reservations.
+Developed by a team of attachees 💼 to enhance efficiency, transparency, and control in venue reservations.

 ---